shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Deliveries

-Selecting a webhook in the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as seven days ago.
+Selecting a webhook from the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as seven days.

 {% include info title="Note" content="Delivery logs older than seven days are removed and are not recoverable." %}

 ### Delivery status

-A delivery’s status indicates whether it was successfully delivered to the webhook’s URL.
+A delivery status indicates whether it was successfully delivered to the webhook’s URL.

 ![Delivery Status](./images/webhooks/delivery_status.png)